dylandru/BaseballCV/notebooks/README.md

 - `YOLO_PHC_detection_extraction.ipynb`: Demonstrates pitcher, hitter, catcher detection and prediction extraction (future use-cases will be integrated)
 - `glove_framing_tracking.ipynb`: Demonstrates how to extract the glove tracking model coordinates and transpose them to a 2D plane and plots the result.
 - `model_fine_tuning.ipynb`: Demonstrates how to auto fine tune our models, using the glove tracking model as an example.
+- `okd_nkd`: Creates a model through a classifier to detect One Knee Down postion, or others.

 ## Usage